jamesturk/scrapelib/docs/scrapeshell.rst

     Set a custom user agent (useful for seeing if a site is returning different results based on UA).

-.. option:: --robots

-    Obey robots.txt (default is to ignore).

 .. option:: --noredirect

     Don't follow redirects.